 Judging for the Australian Web Awards is done on a weighted points system.
 Each site is reviewed, assessed and judged by multiple judges.
-You can see the list of judges here.

 The First Stage

 Sites are reviewed for evidence of the following: